Penalized or banned site? You can have too much of a good thing when it comes to Search Engine Optimization.

 Monitor your website

-Google Webmaster Tools is a great toolset for webmasters to use to monitor their sites.
-You need to check your rankings regularly to see where there has been a huge rankings drop or equally as alarming, whether you have had a traffic spike.
-In addition, Google may send you a message via Webmaster Tools so if you’re not checking your account, you may not get a head’s up from them about your rankings drop.
+Google Search Console is a great tool set for webmasters to use to monitor their sites.
+You can check your average ranking positions regularly to see where there has been a huge rankings drop or, equally alarming, whether you have had a traffic drop.
+In addition, Google may send you a message via Search Console, so if you’re not checking your account, you may not get a heads-up from them about your rankings drop.

-Even big names such as JC Penney, Overstock and BMW websites have been penalised as a result of hiring unethical companies who used black hat SEO techniques to artificially boost their rankings.
-At SEO Works, we use white hat SEO techniques and play nicely with Google to help your websites rank organically and naturally.
-If you have a penalised or banned site, contact us today so we can help you recover your lost rankings and ultimately your online revenues.
+Even big names such as JC Penney, Overstock and BMW websites have been penalized as a result of hiring unethical companies who used black-hat SEO techniques to artificially boost their rankings.
+At The SEO Works, we use white-hat SEO techniques and play nicely with Google to help your websites rank organically and naturally.
+If you have a penalized or banned site, contact us today, so we can help you recover your lost rankings and ultimately your online revenues.

-*If you have a clean site (no adult, gambling or such) and are using Google Webmaster Tools, you will receive a notification saying it has been penalised.
+*If you have a clean site (no adult, gambling or such) and are using Google Webmaster Tools, you will receive a notification saying it has been penalized.